Cascades Falls Trail: A Five-Star Hike to a Stunning Waterfall in Pembroke, Virginia

 Bring a picnic lunch to enjoy at the picnic tables adjacent to the parking lot.
 This is a day-use area.
 There is no camping allowed at or near Cascades Falls.

-You cannot drive to Cascades Falls.
-However, this hiking trail in Southwest Virginia is manageable for all levels and makes for an enjoyable shaded hike.
+You cannot drive and park at the Cascades waterfall.
+However, this hiking trail is manageable for all levels and makes for an enjoyable shaded hike.

-This cascading waterfall hike in Giles County is a 30-minute drive from Blacksburg and a one-hour drive from Roanoke.
+This cascading waterfall hike in the mountains of Virginia is a 30-minute drive from Blacksburg and a one-hour drive from Roanoke.